Redna/aribox/Readme.md

 # Aribox
-Very simplistic setup for a music box which runs different kind of shell scripts based on codes from NFC cards.
+Very simple setup for a music box which runs different kind of shell scripts based on codes from NFC cards.
+I build this box for my 1 year-old daughter and she loved it :)

 ![Aribox final](img/aribox.jpeg)